 Improving wireless coverage

-For an in-depth guide on how to speed up your internet without touching your modem, check out our previous MATE blog here for 5 ways you can boost your internet speed without fiddling with your hardware.
+For an in-depth guide on how to speed up your internet without touching your modem, check out our previous MATE blog here.
+It outlines five ways you can boost your internet speed without fiddling with your hardware.
+Multiple Wi-Fi signals can impact network performance, causing interference and reducing overall speed.
+Using a Wi-Fi extender to connect to the router’s wireless network can help improve coverage and eliminate dead zones.
+Or check out our blog on ‘how to get nbn internet’.

 Frequently asked questions